jsreport/sharepoint/README.md

 This repository contains jsreport sharepoint extension and sharepoint provider hosted application used for integrating both platforms.

+See the jsreport SharePoint quick start in [Reports in Sharepoint](http://jsreport.net/learn/reports-in-sharepoint) article.

 ##License
 Copyright (c) 2014 Jan Blaha